LiamCHayes/fruit-fly-tracker/self_supervision_detection/README.md

 TODO Fine-tune simple Unet with ResNet34 encoder on synthetic data from segmentation_models_pytorch library

-TODO write testing script to evaluate model on real-world data
+Wrote testing script to evaluate model on real-world data

+TODO fix environment for qsub job